Spectra of subrings of cohomology generated by characteristic classes for fusion systems: Introduction

 We close the introduction with some remarks pertaining to a possible extension of Theorems \ref{t:main1} and \ref{t:main2} to the case of fusion systems on infinite groups.
 Indeed, the main result of \cite{GL98} is concerned with varieties for the cohomology of \textit{any} compact Lie group.
 The fusion system of a such a group is a particular example of a \textit{$p$-local compact group} which is a saturated fusion system on a discrete $p$-toral group (a $p$-group with a finite index infinite torus $(\ZZ/p^\infty)^n$, for some $n \ge 1$).
 There is a version of Quillen stratification for such groups (see \cite[Theorem 5.1]{BCHV19}), and it has been shown that certain classes of $p$-local compact groups, for example those coming from finite loop spaces and $p$-compact groups, admit unitary embeddings, at least in one of two possible senses (see \cite{CC17}).
 Observe that the existence of unitary embeddings for compact Lie groups is a key ingredient in the proof of \cite[Proposition 2.2]{GL98}.

-\textbf{Acknowledgements}: The second author gratefully acknowledges funding from the UK Research Council EPSRC for the project EP/W028794/1.
+\textbf{Acknowledgements}: The authors thank Assaf Libman for drawing their attention to~\cite{CL09}, which enabled them to resolve a conjecture posed in an earlier version of this article.
+The second author gratefully acknowledges funding from the UK Research Council EPSRC for the project EP/W028794/1.
 The first author visited Universit\"at Bielefeld while working on this article, and gratefully acknowledges their hospitality.
 The visit was supported by a grant from the Deutsche Forschungsgemeinschaft (DFG), Project-ID 491392403 -- TRR~358.